Email outreach is a tried-and-tested way to build backlinks, land coverage from bloggers and journalists, and improve your brand authority.

 To most SEOs, there is no other link building tactic that compares to email outreach.

 The Golden Rules of Outreach

-Your outreach should clearly demonstrate how your content adds value to the person that you are reaching out to and their audience.
-If you cannot do this, there is a good chance you should not be sending in the first place.
+Your email outreach should clearly demonstrate how your content adds value to the person that you are reaching out to and their audience.

 Clearly Communicate Your Request